CloudLabsAI-Azure/TechExcel-Modernize-applications-to-be-AI-ready/Scenario/Hackathon/Challenge-7.md

 - **NVIDIA GPU(s)**: Riva ASR NIM runs on any NVIDIA GPU with sufficient GPU memory (e.g. Standard NC4as_T4_v3).

 ## Challenge Objectives:

+> **Note**: This challenge must be completed successfully as it is a prerequisite for Challenge 6.
+Ensure that all tasks and steps outlined in this challenge are executed properly and that the desired outcomes are achieved before proceeding to Challenge 6.

 1. **Generate NGC API KEY**